turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 Personal branding is all about telling a consistent story about yourself, building out the details of this story with each profile.
 As you start this new career, telling your story as a new member of the software industry in as many consistent ways as possible will help you stand out and embrace that identity even more.

 Why is this important?
-According to the online reputation management consultantcy, BrandYourself:
+According to the online reputation management consultantcy, Brand Yourself:

 82% of business decision makers said that presence in search results was an influential factor when vetting people online.
 42% of US adults looked someone up before deciding to do business with them.